TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_dynatrace.md

 #### 1. OTel Collector Configuration File

 Create a YAML file named `otel-collector-config.yml`.
-Replace `<YOUR-ENVIRONMENT-STRING>` with the string from the address bar when you log into Dynatrace.
+In this file replace `<YOUR-ENVIRONMENT-STRING>` with the string from the address bar when you log into Dynatrace.
 Replace `<YOUR-DYNATRACE-API-KEY>` with the token you generated earlier.

 Here's a sample configuration file: